selforganising/foundersandcoders/_posts/2014-05-19-decorators.md

 In this case, we are taking some function *f* and printing out some logging information before returning the function.

-None of the work is actually done until *f* is actually called.
+None of the work is done until *f* is actually called.
 When it is, the arguments used are passed to the *with_log* function defined in *logger*.
 This prints out some logging information before returning the original function.

 Using the decorator syntax, instead of writing: